 This entire ordeal is also a bit humorous to me.
 It's extremely humbling to realize that no matter how mature I believed I’d become in my faith, I am still susceptible to human frailties that, if I'm not careful, can be used to steal my peace and my joy.

 Moreover, a final reminder I’ve received from this is that God can handle whatever I throw at Him.
-Being angry at God isn’t a sin in and of itself, as long as we take our issues with Him directly to Him and fight it out.
-The danger comes when we get angry and don’t speak to Him anymore.
+While being angry at God isn’t wise, there is wisdom in being honest and taking our frustrations with Him directly to Him to work them out.
+There is foolishness and danger in being angry at God and deciding to never speak to Him anymore.
 If I'd stopped the conversation at being upset for STILL being single, I might not have discovered the root of my problem.
-I might have gone off trying to handle things in my own strength - perhaps linking up with some random guy just to finally be part of a large family, which I'd always equated to love and belonging - as if my little family doesn't already provides those things!
+I might have gone off trying to handle things in my own strength - perhaps linking up with some random guy just to finally be part of a large family, which I'd always equated to love and belonging - as if my little family doesn't already provide those things!
 I might have continued to desire marriage for the WRONG reason!
 JESUS!

 So, now that yesterday’s fight with God has helped me work through my melodrama, I am finally ready to enter my birthday on a celebratory note!
-I am ever so grateful, like many others, that He’s allowed me to see yet another year!
-I’ve got my health, my sanity (back), AND my tiny family (including a healing mommy).
-For me, those are the best gifts I could ever receive.
+I am ever so grateful, like I've been for many others, that He's allowed me to see yet another year!
+I've got my health, my sanity (back), AND my tiny family (including a healing mommy).
+For me those are the best gifts I could ever receive.